smartpushkar/privecy/README.md

 - **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

-## Collecting and Using Your Personal Data

-### Types of Data Collected

-## Purpose of the App

-Fwyni is designed to keep a log of your movements, provide you with a place to record your memories, keep evidence of an assault, and give you real evidence which can be used if you choose to report.

 ## Information We Collect